-As part of its mandate, the Nominating and Compensation Committee is required to analyze our needs when a vacancy arises and identify individuals who can meet such needs and who, by virtue of their skills, areas of expertise, industry knowledge, geographic location and geographic and industry contacts, are best able to contribute to the direction of our business and affairs.
+When a vacancy on the board arises, the directors will analyze our needs and identify individuals who can meet the needs and who, by virtue of their skills, areas of expertise, industry knowledge, geographic location and geographic and industry contacts, are best able to contribute to the direction of our business and affairs.

 The identification of candidates is made in the context of the existing competencies and skills which the board of directors, as a whole, does possess and, to the extent different, should possess.
-If desirable, the committee may retain search firms to assist it in identifying candidates.
-Once suitable candidates are identified, they are presented for consideration to the board of directors.